newaetech/cw310-bergen-board/docs/README.md

 Due to the access required to the FPGA top-side when performing certain security evaluation work, the CW310 can be physically set up to use one of four fans (all four are driven from the same signal):

-* Top-side cross-flow fan (for heatsink or exposed die back).
+* Top-side cross-flow fan (for heatsink or exposed die backside work).
 * Top-side heatsink mounted fan.
 * Bottom-side cross-flow fan (best with heatsink).
 * Bottom-side heatsink mounted fan.